 It’s not that I purposely want to be that hands-off.
-Like all parents I try my best and like to believe I’m doing well.
+But sometimes when I listen to the Lewis Family music, like all parents, I try my best and like to believe I’m doing well.
 But maybe, also like many parents, I’m not doing that well.

 Here is a good example of what goes on, this happened last week and I want to change this scenario:

 I pick her up from school at 12, come back home and have lunch ready for us.
 I do have a couple of rules like if she doesn’t wash her hands, she can’t have her plate and we start a game like this: Marilia 1- 0 Luísa.

 We sit to eat, she bites a tomato, she spits it and throws her tomato on the floor.
 I say: “Luísa, why did you do this?
 Please, don’t throw the food like that.”
 She eats some more and then she grabs something from my plate.
 When I tell her not to do so, she throws what she grabbed on the floor.

 I calmly and with a disappointed expression tell her not to do it.
 She doesn’t even look at me.
 Soon enough, without eating much, she leaves the table to go and play in her room.
 I say: “Don’t go and play with your hands dirty, please wash your hands and brush your teeth.
 At this point, she screams no and I get pissed and grab her and yell that she will do it, whether she wants it or not.

 I wash her hands and take on the opportunity that she is crying and use that open mouth to brush her teeth.
 (Marilia 2 – 4 Luísa).